CBD and Children

 If you feel that CBD might help your child, discuss the supplement with your child’s pediatrician.
 Please be aware that CBD might interact with medications (such as prescription epilepsy meds) so you should always get the green light from the doctor prior to giving your child the supplement.

-At Green Owl Wellness, we would be happy to discuss CBD options for your child!
+At Green Owl Wellness, we would be happy to discuss CBD options for you and your child!